Guardianship vs. Power of Attorney

 1. Court hearing: Once the petition is filed, a hearing will be scheduled.
 The person seeking guardianship must notify family members and others who have an interest in the individual’s care.
 At the hearing, the court will appoint a guardian ad litem (GAL), a professional tasked with investigating the situation and reporting back to the judge.

 1. Probate court is approachable as a layperson, but in more complicated cases you may need or want an attorney.
 Michigan Law Center attorneys represent people in probate court cases that emphasize special needs planning.
 Other resources include state bar associations, specialty probate bar associations, and legal aid.
+Finally, Advocacy Inc. is a non-profit organization dedicated to special needs resources and planning.

 1. Appointment of guardian: If the court agrees that guardianship is necessary, they will issue an order appointing the guardian.
 The guardian’s responsibilities and the duration of the guardianship will be clearly outlined.
 The guardian must remember to do everything necessary to maintain the guardianship from that point on, including filing paperwork with the court.